thalper/March-Madness/README.md

 Worked with my team in the Word doc for Code review and how we were going to build our repository.
 I was not able to do hands on work this week because I was sick and could not attend a group meeting.
 I am now up to date with the progress of the team and will be contributing more with the programming aspects.

+Progress Report (Week of 01/30/22)

+Rylee Benes

+On Tuesday, I seperated my bracket file so that the bracket mapping happens first by itself, then the bracket is created later instead of all at the same time.
+This allows us to add the team names to the mapping before the bracket is created.
+On Thursday, I created our CI using GitHub Actions through python-app.yml.
+This allows us after every commit to set up an environment, set up our dependencies, and run any testing that we later create to squash bugs.
+We can track if everything works properly through the Actions tab on our repository.
+I also created the deliverable that summerizes our build-system and CI throroughly.

 # References